dchest/captcha/README.md

 with id "B9QTvDV1RXbVJ3Ac", and for "B9QTvDV1RXbVJ3Ac.wav" it serves the same captcha in audio format.

-To serve an audio captcha as downloadable file, append "?get" to URL.
+To serve a captcha as a downloadable file, the URL must be constructed in such a way as if the file to serve is in "download" subdirectory:
+"/download/B9QTvDV1RXbVJ3Ac.wav".

 To reload captcha (get a different solution for the same captcha id), append "?reload=x" to URL, where x may be anything (for example, current time or a